-Lowenberg and colleagues reported the results of a multicenter Phase III study randomizing patients older than 60 years of age with AML, or refractory anemia with excess blasts to 3 cycles of gemtuzumab or no post-remission therapy (control) after first CR was attained after intensive induction chemotherapy.
-(53) The two treatment groups (113 received gemtuzumab and 119 were control patients) were comparable as regards to age (60–78 years, median: 67 years), performance status, and genetics.
+Lowenberg and colleagues reported the results of a multicenter Phase III study randomizing patients older than 60 years of age with acute myeloid leukemia (AML), or refractory anemia with excess blasts to 3 cycles of gemtuzumab or no post-remission therapy (control) after first CR was attained after intensive induction chemotherapy.
+(55) The 2 treatment groups (113 received gemtuzumab and 119 were control patients) were comparable regarding age (60–78 years, median: 67 years), performance status, and genetics.
 Sixty-five of the 113 patients completed the 3 cycles of gemtuzumab (a total of 110 of 113 received at least 1 cycle).
-The authors found no significant differences between treatment groups with regard to relapse probabilities, nonrelapse mortality, DFS or OS, and concluded that post-remission treatment with gemtuzumab in older AML patients does not provide clinical benefit.
+The authors found no significant differences between treatment groups with regard to relapse probabilities, nonrelapse mortality, disease-free survival (DFS) or OS, and concluded that post-remission treatment with gemtuzumab in older AML patients does not provide clinical benefit.

-NCCN guidelines (55) state that as of October 2010 gemtuzumab is no longer commercially available in the U.S. after the FDA withdrew its prior approval for the drug for the treatment of older patients with relapsed AML, and make no recommendations on the use of gemtuzumab.
+NCCN guidelines (57) state that gemtuzumab is no longer commercially available in the U.S. after the U.S. Food and Drug Administration (FDA) withdrew its prior approval for the drug for the treatment of older patients with relapsed AML, but that trials suggest that the addition of gemtuzumab to standard induction regimens reduced the risk of relapse and improved OS outcomes in older patients with previously untreated AML.
+NCCN makes no recommendations on the use of gemtuzumab.

 National Cancer Institute (NCI) Clinical Trial Database (PDQ®)